p-maker/pmaker/README.rst

-  pmaker tests                      # generates all the tests for the problem in current directory pmaker invoke <list of solutions> # invokes the specified solutions, use localhost:8128 to see the results pmaker invoke @all                # convenience macro pmaker view-tests                 # shows all the tests, in browser pmaker invocation-list            # to view previous invokations
+  pmaker tests                      # generates all the tests for the problem in current directory pmaker invoke <list of solutions> # invokes the specified solutions, use localhost:8128 to see the results pmaker invoke @all                # convenience macro pmaker testview                   # shows all the tests, in browser pmaker invocation-list            # to view previous invokations pmaker run solution               # interactively runs named solution without sandboxing (convenience function)

 Example problem